liyoumin/-/content/post/get-started/index.md

 ---
-title: AAEA in Denver, CO
+title: AAEA in Denver CO
 summary: Assigned the role of moderator in International Development: Trade, Markets, and Policy - Lightning Session 1.
 date: 2023-10-27